 - 1. Keep the Coordinator of Admissions for Health Professions informed of any changes in contact information.
 This must be done in writing (e-mail is acceptable). - 2.
-Ensure program's receipt of all required application materials including official GRE score by the October 1st deadline. - 3.
+Ensure program's receipt of all required application materials. - 3.
 If all pre-requisite requirements have not been met, the Coordinator of Admissions for Health Professions must be informed in writing of your plans to complete the missing course(s).
 Include school name, course name and number, and number of credit hours.
 Your application will not be analyzed until this information has been received.
 Courses must be completed before matriculation.